 In Agios Myronas, events are organized in honor of the Patron Saint on 7 & 8 August; multi-day cultural events, the “Rafkia” also take place every year (1-8 August).
 So, if you are there any of these days do not hesitate to join! (grilled souvlaki skewers and steaks are served)

+- Gate of an old cemetery in Agios Myron.
 Go up to the Holy Temple dedicated to the Lord’s Transfiguration and St. Charalambos and you will see the particularly impressive gate of the old cemetery.
-According to the inscription at the entrance of the church, on 08/08/1866, the feast day of Saint Myron, the Cretan Sacred Band was consecrated in this church, marking the official beginning of the revolution in Malevizi.
 The courtyard area has been designed in such a way as to host the events that take place in the village.
-Admire the unobstructed view to all directions and relax in the shade formed by the tall pine trees.

 Monasteries – Temples

-The majestic church of St. Myron is built in the center of the village where an Early Christian Basilica was situated (4th-7th century AD).
-The large arch of the basilica with the synthronon is preserved.
+- Church of St. Myron is built in the center of the village.
 In the interior of the church, there is the tomb of the Saint containing his relics.

 The area is especially known for the production of “tsikoudia ” and wine.
 If you want to see the traditional way of making “raki ”, you should visit, upon arrangement, one of the “rakokazana ”.
 The women’s cooperative is also worth a visit, where you will have the opportunity to sample as well as purchase famous “xerotigana ”, spoon sweets, “kalitsounia ” and countless other delicacies, made with pure ingredients by women of the village, following traditional recipes.